coreos/docs/using-coreos/index.md

 ## Process Management with systemd

-systemd {{ page.systemd-version }} ([docs][systemd-docs]).
-We particularly think socket activation is useful for widely deployed services.

-The configuration file format for systemd is straight forward.
-Lets create a simple service to run out of our ubuntu container that will start on reboots.:
+The third buiding block of CoreOS is **systemd**.
+[Version {{ page.systemd-version }}][systemd-docs] is installed on each CoreOS machine.
+You should use systemd to manage the life cycle of your docker containers.
+The configuration format for systemd is straight forward.
+In the example below, the Ubuntu container is set up to print text after each reboot:

 First, you will need to run all of this as `root` since you are modifying system state: